Selma Fraiberg

-Selma Fraiberg (1918–1981) was an American child psychoanalyst, author and social worker.
+Selma Fraiberg (March 8, 1918 – December 19, 1981) was an American child psychoanalyst, author and social worker.

-At the time of her death, Selma Fraiberg was a professor of child psychoanalysis at the University of California, San Francisco and a clinician who devoted her career to helping troubled children.
+At the time of her death, Fraiberg was a professor of child psychoanalysis at the University of California, San Francisco and a clinician who devoted her career to helping troubled children.
 She was also professor emeritus of child psychoanalysis at the University of Michigan Medical School, where she had taught from 1963 to 1979, and had also been director of the Child Developmental Project in Washtenaw County, Mich., for children with emotional problems.

 Personal life

 Selma Fraiberg was born Selma Horowitz on March 8, 1918, in Detroit, Michigan.
 Her mother was Dorella Horowitz and her father was Jack Horowitz.
 Jack Horowitz took over the family poultry business, while Dorella was a stay at home mother.

 In 1945, she married Professor and author Dr. Louis Fraiberg, who she met while studying at Wayne State University.
 The Fraibergs had a daughter, Lisa in 1956.
 In 1979 the Fraibergs moved to San Francisco.

 In August 1981, Fraiberg was diagnosed with a malignant brain tumor.
 She died four months later on December 19, 1981, at the age of 63.